Kreolwolf1/factory-nodejs/lib/services/readme.md

 ---

-The `Services` module let's you easily connect to services in Cloud Foundry environment.
+The *Services* module allows you to easily connect to services in the Cloud Foundry environment.

->**NOTE:** The module will properly function only in Cloud Foundry environment.
-All the methods return `null` in local environment.
+>**NOTE:** The module properly functions only in the Cloud Foundry environment.
+All the methods return `null` in a local environment.

 ##Usage

-To get the list of all services bound to your application use `getServices` method without parameters:
+To get the list of all services bound to your application, use the `getServices` method without parameters:

 ```js
 var dspServices = require('factory').services;